 Check this out:

-We recommending emailing all members and not just those whom have RSVP’d.
+We recommend emailing all members and not just those who have RSVP’d.
 Invite them to come out and reiterate the event description.
 By the way, you should definitely have a way for people to RSVP for your event.
 To do that, you can use one of several RSVP plugins for WordPress.

 Next step: Promote Your Meetup

 Building a great community takes more than logistics.
 You can’t set it and forget it.
 You must actively promote it.
 Off the bat, Meetup will begin sharing your group with like-minded folks in your local area and they will email your current members announcing your event.
 However, you should do your own promotions.
 Follow these tips on promoting your group below: